Aquarium Snail Types: Meet the Right Match for Your Tank

 Types of Freshwater Aquarium Snails

-Several species of snails suited for freshwater aquariums that can be easily found in popular pet stores.
-You can also order them online from reputable dealers.
+There are several species of snails suited for freshwater aquariums that can be easily found in popular pet stores.

 Apple Snails

-Apple snails can be considered a pest in a planted tank.
-However, they are found in a variety of colors, including blue, yellow, or albino, making them a popular aquarium inhabitant.
+Apple snails can be considered pests in a plant tank.
+But if you're looking for a pretty snail, they are found in a variety of colors, including blue, yellow, or albino, making them a popular aquarium inhabitant.

 Horned Nerite Snails